artemkuskin/eslint-plugin-architector/README.md

 ![Image alt](https://github.com/artemkuskin/eslint-plugin-architector/blob/main/image/image.webp)

 This means nothing in an inner circle can know anything at all about something in an outer circle. i.e. the inner circle shouldn’t depend on anything in the outer circle.
 The Black arrows represented in the diagram show the dependency rule.
+This plugin helps to avoid dependency rule errors

-The plugin supports aliases that you specify in "jsconfig.json"
+The plugin supports aliases that you specify in the "jsconfig.json" file and also works with require and asinc import.

 ## installation